Deathstalker and the Warriors from Hell: Plot summary

-In the woods at night, Deathstalker reunites with Marinda and together they encounter a few of Troxartes's undead warriors near a campfire.
-Deathstalker recognizes Gragas amongst the group, whom he killed in a fair fight earlier.
+In the woods at night, Deathstalker reunites with Marinda.
+They encounter a few of Troxartes's undead warriors near a campfire.
+Amongst the group, Deathstalker recognizes Gragas, whom he killed in a fair fight earlier.
 Gragas tells them that the undead are forced to do Troxartes's bidding because their souls are kept secure in jars in the castle.
 Deathstalker makes a deal to get the jars if they will help him against Troxartes.
 He also tells Marinda to alert the Northern Band to assist them in their planned invasion of Troxartes's castle.
 Back at the castle, Elizena learns she is being kept as a hostage until the third stone is found.
 She leads Deathstalker to where Nicias is being kept.
 They discover that the third stone has been hidden in the castle all along.
-The Northern Band arrives and the souls are released by Deathstalker; as a result, the undead warriors turn on Troxartes and his army.
-In the ensuing battle, Makut is killed by an arrow during a duel with Deathstalker; Troxartes kills Marinda, but is then killed by Deathstalker.
+The Northern Band arrives and Deathstalker releases the souls.
+Now free, the undead warriors turn on Troxartes and his army.
+A warrior shoots Makut dead with an arrow while dueling Deathstalker.
+Troxartes kills Marinda.
+Deathstalker kills Troxartes.

 The three stones are united at last, revealing the secret city of Arandor.
-Peace is restored to the land, and Deathstalker rides off into the sunset for further adventures.
+Peace is restored to the land.
+Camisarde, now in purple again, is somehow allowed to live and walk free.
+Princess Elizena, now in brown, says farewell to Deathstalker, who rides off into the sunset for further adventures.